Evertras/simple-homemanager/03-explain-inputs.md

 alphanumeric value and may include dashes and undescores.
 They often hold attribute sets of their own, nesting deeply for specific configurations.

+You will see these absolutely everywhere.
+They are the bread and butter of Nix.

 ### Top level fields in a flake

 There are a few top level fields of a flake that we need to worry about.
 They are specifically `description`, `inputs`, and `outputs`.
 There's technically also `nixConfig`, but don't worry about that.

 `description` is a string that describes the flake.
-Technically optional.
+Optional.

 `inputs` is a set of inputs that the flake uses.
 A flake only ever sees what's in `inputs` and what's been explicitly added in the local git repository.